Guidance for British people travelling overseas during the coronavirus (COVID-19) pandemic.

 Do not travel abroad unless it’s essential

-The COVID-19 pandemic has led to unprecedented international border closures and other restrictions.
+The FCO advised British people against all non-essential travel worldwide.
+This applies for an indefinite period due to unprecedented international border closures and other restrictions.
 All countries may restrict travel without notice.

 To change or cancel your travel plans, follow these steps: